-Include the employee in the development of their own performance improvement plan.
-Before talking to the employee, you’ve likely done your own research on the issue.
-This maybe includes soliciting input from other employees who work directly with this team member.
+Include the employee in the development of their own PIP.
+Before talking to the employee, you’ve likely researched the issue.
+This may include soliciting input from other employees who work directly with this team member.
 However, the employee’s perspective is also valuable and should be included in the formulation of the improvement plan.

 Let them know that you’ve identified an issue and ask for their ideas on why this might be happening.
 For example: “I’ve noticed that you have been missing deadlines recently.
 Can you share with me what’s been contributing to this?
 Is there something that we could do to better support you?”

 Frame it as a discussion and not an accusation.
-In this example, there could be a few different challenges they mention, such as:
+As in the following examples, the employee may mention a few different challenges:

 Be proactive in addressing issues before they grow.
-If an employee is allowed to underperform, the less eager they will be to improve and the longer issues linger, the more likely problems will grow.
+If an employee is allowed to underperform, they will be less eager to improve.
+And the longer the issues linger, the more likely problems will grow.
 Survey's show that employees would prefer to receive regular feedback.
-In particular, Gen Y and Gen Z have indicated a preference for daily or weekly feedback.
+In particular, Generation Y and Generation Z have indicated a preference for daily or weekly feedback.

 Consider the following tips for difficult performance conversations:

-It’s important to convey the difficult feedback while still treating the person with respect and empathy.
+It’s important to convey difficult feedback while still treating the person with respect and empathy.
 If you damage the employment relationship, you shut down future opportunities for collaboration and growth.
-In fact, tell the person up front that the relationship is important to you.
+Tell the person up front that the relationship is important to you.

 It’s usually best not to call the person into your office.
 This shifts the balance of power to your side and puts the other person on the defensive.
-A private, neutral space—say a break room with a door—sends the signal that this is a solutions-centered discussion, not an embarrassing, dressing down.
+A private, neutral space — perhaps a break room with a door that can be closed for privacy — sends he signal that this is a solutions-centered discussion, not an embarrassing dressing down.

 Avoid doing all the talking to assert your point of view or to fill the silence.
-This is especially important when you are dealing with an introvert who needs time to think before they speak.
+This is especially important when you are dealing with an introverted person who may need time to think before they speak.

 Stay focused on understanding what the person is saying, both verbally and nonverbally.
 Summarize what they say to confirm it with them.
 Trying to understand someone’s point of view will show empathy.
 This will help the other person accept what you have to say, even if it isn’t what they want to hear.